WW Recipe of the Day: Slow Cooker Peanut Butter Granola

 - When completely cool, store in an airtight container.

-Source: Adapted from Fix-It and Forget-It Big Cookbook: 1400 Best Slow Cooker Recipes!
+Source: Adapted from Fix-It and Forget-It Big Cookbook: 1400 Best Slow Cooker Recipes by Phyllis Good

-If you like this slow cooker peanut butter granola, you might also like:
+If you enjoy this slow cooker peanut butter granola, you might also like:

 - Best Healthy Homemade Granola

 - Skinny Pumpkin Granola with Quinoa and Cranberries

 This post contains affiliate links to products I like.
 When you buy something through one of my Amazon links or other (affiliate links), I receive a small commission that helps support this site.
 Thank you for your purchase!